SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Race & Setup database

-With the introduction of Release 2.6, Jona, the virtual race engineer, collects several data points from your races and saves them together with the associated tyre choice and start pressures, air and asphalt temperature and other environmental conditions in a local database.
+With the introduction of Release 2.6, Jona, the Virtual Race Engineer, collects several data points from your practice and race sessions (qualification sessions are not supported, since they often use special setups which will only be in the perfect window during the first few laps) and saves them together with the associated tyre choice and start pressures, air and asphalt temperature and other environmental conditions in a local database.
 This information will then be used by future versions of Simulator Controller as a starting point for a setup in an upcoming race under the same or similar conditions.
 In order to build up a comprehensive collection of data on vehicles, tracks and environmental conditions as quickly as possible, Jona can integrate your data with the data of all other drivers, and in return will make the consolidated database available to all contributors.

 Please note, that no information of your car setup (aero, dampers, geometry, and so on) is involved here, only tyre setup information is included.
 So you will not provide your crown jewels out to the public, thereby loosing your competetive advantage.
 A future version might allow this too, but only with your explicit consent.